During this desert adventure we stayed at Kibbutz Ketura, just north of Eilat in the south of Israel.

 The butterflies come back just thinking about it.

-It’s not that often that a person has so much space to think.
+It’s not often that a person has so much space to think.
 When there’s nothing around to change the course of your thoughts.
 Nothing to do but breathe.
 No company but your own and the energy of the desert.

 The desert has the power to rip you right out of the paradigm you live in everyday, and allow you to simply, be.